lkaijie/ArtistUpdates-bot/README.md

 # Upcoming Features
-- Migrating to postgresql from Firebase
+- Seperate update checking and bot logic
 - Adding pixiv and possibly weibo tracking
 - Port following list into tracking list
 - Add tracking for users via DMs instead of only servers